-B. VISITORS IN CLASSROOMS
+A. VISITORS IN CLASSROOMS

 The classroom environment needs to be one in which teaching and learning are conducted at the highest level possible.
 There are also insurance restrictions on visitors in classrooms.
-Therefore, visitors are not permitted in classrooms, in the college laboratory, or the clinical laboratory.
+Therefore, visitors are not permitted in classrooms, in the laboratory, or the clinical laboratory.

-C. FACULTY GIFTS
+B. FACULTY GIFTS